 It is well within reason that a "stock" or "master" collar piece would be adjusted in size by the correct amount to fit each cast member's measurements.

 This is not unlike the advice given today, although the instruction itself is typically haphazard, such as:

 once stretched around the neck hole you will find you have way too much fabric; cut the excess off.

 A professional wardrobe department would presumably use a much more accurately defined process for this alteration.
-The next section will explain how to use your neck measurement to customise a collar pattern piece to the correct size to begin with.
+The next section will explain how to customise a correctly-sized collar pattern piece.

 Creating a Custom Collar Piece